All Episodes

 The simplest way to explain why this is a bad idea is freedom.

-No, we have freedom in this country.
+You know, we have freedom in this country.

 Freedom to do stupid things, freedom to have accidents, freedom to screw up, freedom to be brilliant, freedom to do the right thing.

-And it's under assault.
+We have freedom, and it's under assault.

 I'm not talking about constitutional freedoms.

-I'm talking about everyday life decisions you want to make, just in the privacy of your own life living the way you want to live.
+I'm talking about everyday life decisions you want to make just in the privacy of your own life, living the way you want to live.

 We got restrictions on what you can say now.